dustinpfister/blog_posts/_posts/express-example-serve-index.md

 ## 1 - A Basic serve-index express example

 In this section I will be going over a quick, simple, example of serve index that I put togetaher in a flash.
 When I made this I was using nodejs 10.24, with express 4.17.1, and serve-index 1.9.1.
 If for some reason the code example heer breaks, be sure to check the version numbers of the various assets that you are using.
+I will be going over the process of setting this up from the ground up, but I also have the [source at my test express repo](https://github.com/dustinpfister/test_express/tree/master/demos/express-example-serve-index)

 ### 1.1 - Setting up the project folder